 - Detection mode: True RMS.

-5) Set the BS type 1-O to transmit:
+5) Set the BS to transmit:

-- For RIB declared to be capable of single carrier operation only, set the RIB to transmit a signal according to the applicable test configuration in subclause 4.8 using the corresponding test model NR-FR1-TM1.1 in subclause 4.9.2, at manufacturer's declared rated output power Prated,c,TRP.
+- For RIB declared to be capable of single carrier operation only, set the RIB to transmit a signal according to the applicable test configuration in subclause 4.8 using the corresponding test modelin subclause 4.9.2 (i.e. NR-FR1-TM1.1 for BS type 1-O and NR-FR2-TM1.1 for BS type 2-O), at manufacturer's declared rated output power Prated,c,TRP.

 - For a RIB declared to be capable of multi-carrier and/or CA operation, set the RIB to transmit according to NR-FR1-TM1.1 in subclause 4.9.2 on all carriers configured using the applicable test configuration and corresponding power setting specified in subclause 4.7.2 and 4.8.